blind-oracle/cortex-tenant/README.md

 Problem is that Prometheus can't be configured to send this header.
 And even if it was possible to set it in the remote write configuration - it would be the same for all jobs.
 This makes it impossible to use a single Prometheus (or an HA pair) to write to multiple tenants.

-This proxy solves the problem using the following logic:
+This software solves the problem using the following logic:

 - Receive Prometheus remote write
 - Search each timeseries for a specific label name and extract a tenant ID from its value.
-  If the label wasn't not found then it can fall back to a configurable default ID.
+  If the label wasn't found then it can fall back to a configurable default ID.
-  If none is configured then the write request will be rejected.
+  If none is configured then the write request will be rejected with HTTP code 400
 - Optionally removes this label from the timeseries
 - Groups timeseries by tenant
 - Issues a number of parallel per-tenant HTTP requests to Cortex with the relevant tenant HTTP header (`X-Scope-OrgID` by default)